 They examine, test, and diagnose any visibility issues the website might have.
 After identifying the issues, the SEO specialists then document the benchmarks and the baselines.
 They will also check the Google indexing status, the website’s content inventory, traffic statistics, Moz’s domain authority factors, the efficiency of the HTML code, and slow website speed.

-SEO specialist in Singapore are responsible for the content right from creation to marketing.
+SEO specialists in Singapore are responsible for the content right from creation to marketing.
 This means that they must know how to write effective headings, Meta tags, and paragraph headings.
 On top of this, they must also be able to write or compose compelling and unique Meta descriptions, title tags, and heading tags that will result in high SERP ranking and induce clicks.

 The specialist must also be able to write in a natural language using a conversational tone that is used by searchers in especially on voice search queries.
 To achieve SEO success using content, you need to know your audience, write longer content consistently.

-The paragraphs should be short and precise with the incorporation of text formatting such as italics, bold, lists, and images.
+The paragraphs should be short and precise with the incorporation of text formattings such as italics, bold, lists, and images.
 With that said, they should only stick to white hat SEO tactics since black or grey hat SEO tactics such as keyword stuffing and more are penalised by search engines.

 Coming Up With New Content Ideas for Content Development

-Other than being responsible for copywriting blog and on-site content, SEO specialists are also responsible for training and coaching people under them to write relevant, original, valuable and unique content.
+Other than being responsible for copywriting blog and on-site content, SEO specialists are also responsible for training and coaching people under them to write relevant, original, valuable, and unique content.

 They ought to identify content gaps and suggest the best ways that they can fill it up.
 This will require research to know what the target audience wants and deliver it as soon as possible.
 They should also discuss Google’s quality guidelines and quality algorithm that will yield authority, expertise, and trustworthiness.